tchen01/tchen01.github.io/research/cg/finite_precision_cg.md

 ---
-title: Error Bounds for the Conjugate Gradient Algorithm
+title: The Conjugate Gradient Algorithm in Finite Precision
 author: '[Tyler Chen](https://chen.pw)'
 keywords: ['applied','math']
 description: The Conjugate Conjugate algorithm is a widely used method for solving Ax=b when A is positive definite.
 CG behaves very differently in finite precision due to rounding errors which cause a loss of orthogonality.